LorTechnologies/LorSplit/README.md

 - A modern web browser (Chrome, Firefox, Edge)
 - JavaScript enabled

-### Deployment on GitHub Pages
-1. Push your code to a GitHub repository.
-2. Navigate to your repository settings.
-3. Scroll down to the **GitHub Pages** section.
-4. Select the **main branch** and `/ (root)` for deployment.
-5. Your site will be live at `https://yourusername.github.io/repositoryname/`.

 ### Usage
 1. Open **LorSplit** in your browser.
 2. Adjust parameters using the available sliders and toggles: